1 report, 4 theories: Scientists mull clues on virus' origin - WTMJ

 Critics have raised questions about the objectivity of the team, insisting that China’s government had a pivotal say over its composition.
 Defenders of the World Health Organization, which assembled the team, say it can’t simply parachute in experts to tell a country what to do — let alone one as powerful as China.

 “I expect that this report will only be a first step into investigating the origins of the virus and that the WHO secretariat will probably say this,” said Matthew Kavanagh, director of Georgetown University’s Global Health Policy and Governance Initiative at the O’Neill Institute.
-“And I expect some to criticize this as insufficient.”
+“And I expect some to criticize this as insufficient.
+I think it is key to keep in mind that WHO has very limited powers.”

 The Wuhan trip is billed as Phase 1 in a vast undertaking to flesh out the origins of the virus.